The Vaquita and the Harbour Porpoise: Facts and Conservation

 The porpoises are also affected by the chemical pollution that collects in their coastal habitats and by marine traffic.
 Both the Black Sea and the Baltic Sea have pollution problems.
 The porpoises may be influenced by noise pollution as well as chemicals.

 Various regulations are in effect to help the endangered porpoises, including fishing regulations and environmental laws.
 A major problem is that multiple countries border or make use of the Black and Baltic Seas.
 A consensus is needed between different countries in order to obtain the best protection for the animals.

 Although the harbour porpoise population as a whole seems to be doing well, we mustn't become complacent about its status.
 Warning signs about the future are present in the Black and Baltic Sea populations and we need to pay attention to them.
 It would be very sad for the harbour porpoise to become endangered.
 Some conservation organizations are concerned about the porpoise and are recommending procedures to protect the animal from threats.
 It remains to be seen whether all of these recommendations come into effect.

 It's shocking and very troubling that humans have caused the extinction of an advanced animal like the baiji and that we may well cause the same result for the vaquita.
 I hope that the vaquita is saved and that the other species of porpoises remain safe for a long time to come.

 - Vaquita information from the World Wildlife Fund

 - Demand for a swimbladder is endangering the vaquita from National Geographic

 - Fish poachers and an endangered porpoise from The Guardian newspaper

-- The Harbour Porpoise from WDC (Whale and Dolphin Conservation)
+- Information about the harbour porpoise from WDC (Whale and Dolphin Conservation)

 © 2012 Linda Crampton